I love my job. I work for St Peter’s Hospice

 When that phone rings, they have no idea what or who they will encounter.

 Every single patient referred to St Peter’s Hospice receives a triage telephone call from this team.
 In the year 2018/19 there were 2887 referrals received, equating to 8 per day.
-Allowing for much-reduced numbers at weekends and holidays, (when staff numbers are also lower) this can often mean 20 in a day.
+Allowing for much-reduced numbers at weekends and holidays, (when staff numbers are also lower) this can often mean 20 in a day, as well as answering the Advice Line.

 During this telephone call, which can take anything from five to fifty minutes, the patient is asked about their current issues with their illness in an attempt to ascertain how St Peter’s Hospice can best support them to live the best life possible.
 They are also given clinical advice if needed and told about the advice line.
 The nurses offer them the choice of having a booklet sent about the different services on offer (see the SPH website if you would like to see a copy) and between them the nurse and patient decide the best path forward, usually a visit from one of the SPH Community Nurse Specialists (Info here) or attendance at Day Hospice.